pranaysaini/Credit-Debit-Card-Validator/README.md

         /*
         Checking whether the final "doubleEvenSum" is a multiple of 10 is step three.
         If so, the credit card number is valid.
-Alternatively, no.
+Otherwise, no.
         */

         cout << (doubleEvenSum % 10 == 0 ?
-"Card Number is Valid!" : "Card Number is not Valid!") << endl;
+"Card Number is Valid!" : "Card Number is Invalid!") << endl;

         continue;
     }